ffund/run-my-experiment-on-geni-blog/2017-04-23-de-anonymizing-tor-traffic-with-website-fingerprinting.md

 * __Size Markers__- These are markers to be placed whenever the direction of traffic changes from ingoing to outgoing and vice-versa.
 These markers must work in conjunction with filtering out the ACK packets.
 These markers note how much bytes went a certain direction before going the other.

-* __HTML Markers__- Whenever a request for a webpage is made, the initial process is to request for the HTML document.
+* __HTML Markers__- Whenever a request for a webpage is made, the client sends a request for the HTML document, and it is then returned to the client.
 Being that every site has an HTML document of a different size, we can use this information to make the packet trace more unique.
 We place an HTML marker after the HTML document is fully received.

 * __Total Transmitted Bytes__- This involves adding up separately the total number of bytes sent and received at the end of the packet trace.